-This report provides an overview of company and industry sustainability reporting trends and how they may impact the role of Regional NRM bodies.
+This report provides an overview of company and industry sustainability reporting trends and how they may impact the role of regional NRM organisations.

-Sustainability or Environmental, Social and Governance (ESG) reporting is rapidly being adopted by all major corporations including food and drink companies and retailers.
+Sustainability or Environmental, Social and Governance (ESG) reporting is rapidly being adopted by major corporations, including food and drink companies and retailers.
 To meet their sustainability reporting commitments companies and investors are seeking transparent information about how their suppliers are managing their natural capital and climate risk.

-The report covers three different approaches to sustainability reporting being implemented in Australia.
-These are:
+The report covers three approaches to sustainability reporting being implemented in Australia: